Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 Here’s a format we often use to develop hypotheses:

-• "We believe that [action we will take] for [target customer] will result in [desired outcome]."
+- "We believe that [action we will take] for [target customer] will result in [desired outcome]."

-Let’s say you want to develop a language learning app and discover your potential users have trouble staying engaged.
+Let’s say you want to develop a language learning app and discover that your potential users have trouble staying engaged.
 One of your hypotheses could be:

-• “We believe that introducing gamification for language learners will result in higher learner engagement."
+- “We believe that introducing gamification for language learners will result in higher learner engagement."

 Having multiple hypotheses is fine, but don't cram them all into your MVP.
 Keep your MVP simple and functional.
 Test one key idea at a time by prioritizing the most promising solutions rather than over-engineering a complex solution upfront.